WPCD-Workflows/documentation/source/old/world/public/xml/imp12.rst

 integration with the ETS
 , mediated by
 feedback control schemes
-, will enhance the whole device modelling capabilities of ITM tools.
+, will enhance the whole device modelling capabilities of EU-IM tools.
 Interfacing with
 non-linear stability modules
 dedicated to